oskameDEV/AltMoviePosters.bundle/README.md

 # AltMoviePosters.bundle
-Plex agent that gets posters from alternativemovieposters.com
-Note the followings issues
+A Plex agent that finds posters from alternativemovieposters.com Note the followings issues
-- Searched can only be based on the movie's title, sometimes that results in the wrong posters
+- Searches can only be based on the movie's title, sometimes that results in the wrong posters in the results
-- Some posters that borders, which the agent can't cut off (if anyone has an idea how let me know)
+- Some posters have borders, which the agent can't cut off (if anyone has an idea how let me know)

 **Installation Instructions**
 Manual install, auto-install coming SOON through UAS (WebTools' Unsupported App Store)